HISTORY

 to appreciate these fine relics.
 The hands that touched these

-artifacts are the hands that built this country and made it
+artifacts were the hands that built this country and made

-the great nation that it is today.
-We have much to be proud
+it the great nation that it is today.

 The